butcherg/rawproc/README.md

 - The cmake build system does not yet provide well-considered install targets.
 - There are other switches that support a mxe cross-compile build, but I'm not going to document their use.
 - wxWidgets isn't supported by the BUILD_ concept; you either have to install a distro package or clone/download,build,compile wxWidgets in a separate source tree.
 If you do the latter, you can point to it in the cmake command line with -DWXDIR=/path/to/wxwidgets_build_directory_containing_wx-config and the cmake build system will do the rest.

+## Build Observations (6/4/2024)
+- Lensfun: I had problems with the published release, in MXE cross-compile it wanted regex.h, which didn't exist.
+Using -DEXIV2_BUILD=GITHUB (master branch) got a code version that eliminated that dependency.
+- G'MIC: Has a ton of library dependencies; go to the pkgconfig  (.pc) files for it <b>and</b> its dependencies to put together the library list.
+- wxWidgets: MSYS2 provides version 3.1.7, but I just observed a blank curve pane in the tone tool with it.
+Don't yet know what that's about; version 3.1.4 is the latest I've tested.
+- exiv2: rawproc currently only compiles with version 0.27, I need to change my calls to accommodate 0.28.
+Most distros still only support 0.27, so there you go.
+ For EXIV2_BUILD, use a downloaded source package.